MaeFlaherty/Obsidian-Vault/The Atom.md

 All samples of a given compound, regardless of their source, have the same proportion of their constituent Elements.

 ## Law of Multiple Proportions
+When 2 Elements form 2 different compounds, the masses of Element B that combine with a fixed mass(1g) of Element A can be expressed by a ratio of small whole numbers.

 # Subatomic Particles
 All atoms are made up of even smaller particles, called protons, neutrons, and electrons